 Albion College is committed to the ethical treatment of all human research participants who take part in research conducted by its faculty, staff and students.
 The College's policies and procedures pertaining to the treatment of human research participants are designed to conform to the Department of Health and Human Services Title 45, Code of Federal Regulations, Part 46 (as amended).

 Albion College's Institutional Review Board (IRB) is responsible for assuring that research activities conducted under the College's auspices do not violate the rights and welfare of human research participants.
 All research using human research participants that falls under the federal definition of research must be approved by the IRB.
 Research activities that are subject to IRB review include: faculty research, administrative/staff research, and student research (e.g., independent studies, thesis research, student-designed research for courses).
-Classroom research projects, including group projects and assignments, as well as classroom demonstrations that involve data gathering and analysis, may also be subject to monitoring by the IRB if data are collected from people not enrolled in the class, if research results will be disseminated outside of the classroom, or if data are collected within the classroom using invasive procedures or in a way that involves increased risk to students.
-If there are questions about whether something is subject to monitoring by the IRB, the researcher or instructor should contact the chair of the IRB.
+Group projects, assignments, and classroom demonstrations that involve data gathering from human participants for pedagogical purposes only and not for publication or presentation do not require IRB review.
+However, faculty are strongly encouraged to consult with the IRB if data are collected from anyone using invasive procedures or in a way that involves increased risk.
 Collection of data from students for the purposes of educational assessment (e.g., use of standardized tests) is exempt from IRB review, as are public discussions or publications of pedagogical practices and their results.
 Except to the extent necessary to protect the rights and welfare of human research participants, the IRB will not infringe on academic freedom.
 The IRB will maintain confidentiality of activities that the IRB reviews.

 If an investigator does not comply with the IRB policies, the IRB may require appropriate remedies up to and including the suspension or revocation of the privilege to conduct or supervise research at Albion College.
 The IRB may amend its operating policies as mandated by the federal government; all other changes to IRB policies must be approved by the Faculty Steering Committee.
 IRB procedures may be amended by the IRB.